Zane-/imgbot/README.md

 Format:
 ```
-"domain of website, including subdomains": {
+"imgur.com": {  // name of domain, including www. (if in actual url) and .com
-	"name": "name of tag to select",
+	"name": "link", // name of tag containing the image link, name of thie member must be "name"
-	attribute: identifying attribute of tag,
+	"rel": "image_src", // identifiying attribute, can be anything -> 'class': 'image'
-	"link": attribute containing link
+	"link": "href" // attribute containing the link, name of this member must be "link"
 }
 ```
 ___